akka/akka/akka-docs-dev/rst/java/stream-flows-and-basics.rst

    Akka Streams implements these concepts as ``Source``, ``Flow`` (referred to as ``Processor`` in Reactive Streams) and ``Sink`` without exposing the Reactive Streams interfaces directly.
-   If you need to integrate with other Reactive Stream libraries read :ref:`reactive-streams-integration-scala`.
+   If you need to integrate with other Reactive Stream libraries read :ref:`reactive-streams-integration-java`.

 The mode in which Reactive Streams back-pressure works can be colloquially described as "dynamic push / pull mode", since it will switch between push and pull based back-pressure models depending on the downstream being able to cope